Avalanche Press Homepage Avalanche Press Online Store

 Australia had proportionately fewer river barriers than European or Asian battlegrounds, but they would have formed important obstacles where they did exist.
 Australian forces would have to use every advantage of terrain to delay the Japanese long enough for American assistance to finally break through whatever barriers the Imperial Japanese Navy had interposed.

 This is a Japanese combined-arms assault against a river line held by roughly two Australian infantry battalions.
-A force that size can’t possibly defend a two-board riverfront if the river is only Minor, so I made it Major with average crossing numbers and cut the game to 26 turns to keep the Japanese moving aggressively.
-There’s also plenty of defensible terrain east of the river (the direction the Japanese are coming from), so I let the Aussies set up anywhere at least six hexes away from the east edge.
-Then I compensated for all the gifts I gave to the Aussies by making victory conditions relatively easy on the Japanese.
+There’s plenty of defensible terrain east of the river (the direction the Japanese are coming from), so the victory conditions are relatively easy on the Japanese.

 Scenario Ten